|

 identify landmarks and get a thrilling overview of a beautiful

-city centre.
-The Eiffel Tower is covered
+The Tower is covered

 with 20,000 lights that blink on and off during the first ten